sadit/SearchModels.jl/docs/src/example.md

 length(B)
 ```

-Here, we indicte that the search process must `error_function` as error (it receives a configuration), starts sampling `300` random solutions generated with `random_configuration`.
+Here, we indicte that the search process must `error_function` as error (it receives a configuration), starts sampling `300` random solutions generated with `rand`.
 Note that the search will store atmost `maxpopulation` individuals, those achieving the lower errors.
 If not specified `maxpopulation` is set to the number of initial population.
 The iterative process consists on explore the solution space using combination and mutation, using top `bsize` items.
 The combination and mutation generate `crossbsize` and `mutbisize` new configurations at each iteration (using top `bsize` configurations).
 The search is stoppend when two iterations do not improve atleast by `tol` the error (of the worst error in the entire population) or the number of maximum allowed iterations are reached.

 ```@example Poly